MicrosoftDocs/well-architected/well-architected/reliability/highly-available-multi-region-design.md

 ### Active-passive

--   **Warm spare:** One primary region and one or more secondary regions.
+-   **Warm spare**: One primary region and one or more secondary regions.
 The secondary region is deployed with the minimum possible compute and data sizing and runs without load.
 This region is known as a *warm spare* region.
 Upon failover, the compute and data resources are scaled to handle the load from the primary region.

     -   Networking: Use [priority](/azure/frontdoor/routing-methods#priority) global routing.